-A. The Official Shoreline Maps at the time of SMP adoption, which illustrate the delineation of shoreline jurisdiction and environment designations, are available for review in City Hall as either hard copy or computer-generated images of the City's Geographic Information System.
-The official map shall include the following language: "We hereby certify that this map constitutes the Official Shoreline Map as approved by Resolution 2016-656 of the City of Waitsburg and signed by its mayor dated this 18th day of May, 2016."
+4.6 Official Shoreline Maps and Unmapped or Undesignated Shorelines the Official Shoreline Map as approved by Resolution 2016-656 of the City of Waitsburg and signed by its mayor dated this 18th day of May, 2016."
 The Official Shoreline Maps may be updated administratively or through an SMP amendment as indicated in sub-sections B through E below.
 The Department of Ecology will be provided with electronic files of the Official Shoreline Maps when any updates are made.
 Minor mapping errors corrected administratively shall not be greater than 1.0 acre in size.
 If greater than 1.0 acre in size, an SMP amendment shall be completed within three years of finding the mapping error.